International relations

 Share

-The first high-level meeting between diplomats from China and the new US administration was marked by the harshness of their positions.
-The rhetoric of the representatives of both countries made it clear that relations will remain tense and, most importantly, that President Biden's administration will maintain for the time being the trade and regulatory restrictions imposed by the previous administration of Donald Trump.
-For analysts, President Biden will need to align the multiple interests at stake before he can implement his own strategy.
-According to research firm Gavekal, the U.S. must manage four main edges in its relationship with China:
+The first high-level meeting between diplomats from China and the new US administration was marked by hard-line positions.
+The rhetoric from representatives of both countries makes it clear that relations will remain tense and, more importantly, that President Biden's administration will maintain the trade and regulatory restrictions imposed by Donald Trump's previous administration for the time being.
+Analysts believe that President Biden will need to align the multiple interests at stake before he can implement his own strategy.
+According to research firm Gavekal, the US must manage four main aspects of its relationship with China:

 • National security, ensuring U.S. technological and military superiority over China.

-• Economic nationalism, which seeks to regain the U.S. manufacturing base.
+• Economic nationalism, which seeks to restore the U.S. manufacturing base.

-• The defense of human rights, a growing sticking point between China and the international community.
+• The defense of human rights, a growing point of friction between China and the international community.

-In the coming months, one of the most important impacts could be the implementation of the Foreign Corporate Accountability Act passed by the US last year.
-This forces Chinese companies listed on US stock exchanges to hand over audited information, which goes against Chinese regulations, which prohibit these documents from being sent abroad.
-This could mean the outflow of US$2 trillion (millions of millions) in equity investments in Chinese companies listed on US stock exchanges.
+One of the most significant impacts in the coming months could be the implementation of the Foreign Companies Accountability Act passed by the US last year.
+This law requires Chinese companies listed on US stock exchanges to submit audited information, which goes against Chinese regulations that prohibit these documents from being sent abroad.
+This could mean the departure of US$2 trillion in investments in shares of Chinese companies listed on US stock exchanges.